luispintomartins/ubuntu-autoinstall-generator/README.md

                         by early Ubuntu 20.04 release ISOs.
 -u, --user-data         Path to user-data file.
 Required if using -a -m, --meta-data         Path to meta-data file.
 Will be an empty file if not specified and using -a -k, --no-verify         Disable GPG verification of the source ISO file.
-By default SHA256SUMS-<current date> and
+By default SHA256SUMS-$today and
-                        SHA256SUMS-<current date>.gpg files in the script directory will be used to verify the authenticity and integrity of the source ISO file.
-If they are not present the latest daily SHA256SUMS will be downloaded and saved in the script directory.
-The Ubuntu signing key will be downloaded and saved in a new keyring in the script directory.
+                        SHA256SUMS-$today.gpg in ${script_dir} will be used to verify the authenticity and integrity of the source ISO file.
+If they are not present the latest daily SHA256SUMS will be downloaded and saved in ${script_dir}.
+The Ubuntu signing key will be downloaded and saved in a new keyring in ${script_dir}
+-c, --no-md5            Disable MD5 checksum on boot -V, --version           Select the Ubuntu version to choose from (default: ${ubuntu_version}).
 -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
 The file will be used if it already
                         exists.
 -s, --source            Source ISO file.
-By default the latest daily ISO for Ubuntu 20.04 will be downloaded
+By default the latest daily ISO for Ubuntu ${ubuntu_version^} will be downloaded
-                        and saved as <script directory>/ubuntu-original-<current date>.iso
+                        and saved as ${script_dir}/ubuntu-original-$today.iso
                         That file will be used by default if it already exists.
 -d, --destination       Destination ISO file.
-By default <script directory>/ubuntu-autoinstall-<current date>.iso will be
+By default ${script_dir}/ubuntu-autoinstall-$today.iso will be
                         created, overwriting any existing file.
 ```